 How many iterations should a team define?

 You define as many child iterations as you need to reflect your project lifecycle.
-These paths represent a series of events, such as sprints, pre-beta and beta deliverables, and other release milestones.
-Teams typically leave work items assigned to the team's default iteration if they are not yet scheduled for work or for a release.
+These paths represent a series of events, such as sprints, pre-beta and beta results, and other release milestones.
+A team usually leaves work items assigned to the team's default iteration if they aren't yet scheduled for work or for a release.